icandle/EFDN/README.md

     <img src="https://img.shields.io/badge/license-Apache--2.0-%23B7A800" /></a>
 </p>

-We conclude block devising, architecture searching, and loss design to obtain a more efficient SR structure.
-In this paper, we proposed an edge-enhanced feature distillation network, named EFDN, to preserve the high-frequency information under constrained resources.
+**Overview:** We conclude block devising, architecture searching, and loss design to obtain a more efficient SR structure.
+In this paper, we proposed an edge-enhanced feature distillation network, named ***EFDN***, to preserve high-frequency information under constrained resources.

 ---